Criteria for ecological corridors

 Learn more about Indigenous stewardship values, and Parks Canada’s engagement with Indigenous peoples on ecological corridors

-The criteria for ecological corridors in Canada are aligned with the IUCN adapted definition.
-Each criterion is intended to evaluate important elements of the definition (bolded above).
+The criteria for ecological corridors in Canada are aligned with the definition (bolded above).
+Each criterion is used to evaluate important elements of the definition.
 Corridors will often be created on lands and waters with a patchwork of ownership, governance and management.
-The corridor-scale criteria are intended to evaluate the entire corridor vision and stewardship plan.
+The corridor-scale criteria are intended to evaluate the entire corridor vision and management/stewardship plan.
 The property-scale criteria are intended to evaluate how each property (or group of properties) contributes to corridor goals, based on their governance and management/stewardship characteristics.

-Detailed guidance on the use of criteria is available upon request.
+Detailed guidance on the use of criteria is available on the Open Government Portal and upon request.

 Criteria at-a-glance